ELIXIR-IIB-training/site/pages/training_courses/2025-11-25-scRNA_seq_Workshop_Rome.md

 ## Course Description

 This course offers a comprehensive introduction to single-cell RNA sequencing (scRNA-seq) data analysis using open-source tools, with a focus on the rCASC package [https://github.com/kendomaniac/rCASC](https://github.com/kendomaniac/rCASC).
-Participants will delve into experimental design principles, quality control for single-cell sequence outputs, and data reduction and clustering techniques to identify cell subpopulations.
-The course also offers an overview of the computational theory behind scRNA-seq tools, empowering participants to make informed decisions during analysis.
-Practical, hands-on sessions will allow attendees to work with real datasets and integrate results to extract meaningful biological insights.
-The workshop is organised in collaboration with the ELIXIR-IT Compute Platform (Data Center ReCaS-Bari), which provides the computational infrastructure and support for the hands-on sessions.<br>
+Participants will delve into experimental design principles, quality control of single-cell sequencing outputs, and data reduction and clustering techniques to identify cell subpopulations.
+The course also provides an overview of the computational theory behind scRNA-seq tools, empowering participants to make informed methodological decisions during analysis.
+Hands-on sessions will allow attendees to work with real datasets and integrate results to extract meaningful biological insights. <br>
+This course is organised in collaboration with the ELIXIR-IT Compute Platform, which provides the computational infrastructure and support for the practical sessions through the Data Center ReCaS-Bari.<br>
-This course is organised within the project [“Rome Technopole Innovation Ecosystem”](https://www.rometechnopole.it/).
+This course is organised within the framework of the [“Rome Technopole Innovation Ecosystem” project](https://www.rometechnopole.it/).
 <br>

 ## Important Dates

 - Deadline for applications: **15 Nov 2025**
 - Course date: **25-28 November 2025**
 <br>

 ### Venue